kanchankalyane/Data-Analytics-Projects/README.md

 # 📊 Student Performance Dashboard (Power BI Project)

 ## 📌 Overview
-Analyzed student performance using Power BI.
+This project analyzes student performance using Power BI.
-Built interactive dashboards to identify patterns in study habits, sleep, and academic scores.
+It focuses on factors like study habits, sleep patterns, and family background to understand their impact on academic scores.

 ## 🛠️ Tools Used
 - Power BI
-- Excel
+- Microsoft Excel

-## 📈 Key Insights
-- Students who study more score higher
-- Sleep has moderate impact
-- Family background affects performance

 ## 🚀 Features
 - Interactive dashboard
-- Data visualization using Power BI
+- Visual representation of student data
+- Easy-to-understand insights
+- Data-driven analysis

+## 📈 Key Insights
+- Students who study more tend to score higher
-- Insights on student behavior
+- Sleep has a moderate impact on performance
+- Family background influences academic results

 ## 📸 Dashboard Preview
 ![Dashboard](dashboard.png.png)